-Now, we compute s from v.
-Starting from the graph of v, we discover the graph of $s = v \cdot t$.
+Now, how do we compute s from v?
+Let us start with the graph v and discover the graph of $s = v \cdot t$.
 The graph of s is given by the area under the velocity graph.
 When v is constant, we got a rectangle with height v and width t, hence its area is v times t.
 Finding area is called integration.